 Early Years Foundation Stage (EYFS)

 At New Milton Infant School we believe that children learn best when they are absorbed, interested and active.
 Our EYFS curriculum has an underlying ethos of learning through play and hands on, practical experiences.
-Our indoor and outdoor environments are newly refurbished.
-They are carefully planned to enable children to follow their own interests and fascinations and lead their learning whilst being supported by adults who know them well.
+Our indoor and outdoor environments are newly refurbished which supports high quality continuous provision for all children in our five mixed R/1 classes.
 We call this time ‘Let’s Learn’.
+This is carefully planned to enable children to follow their own interests and fascinations, develop independence and lead their learning.

 During ‘Let’s Learn’, children are skilfully supported by adults to take on new challenges, extend their ideas and consolidate their learning.
 Adults join the children as partners in their play, modelling language and building confidence so that children can flourish.
 Positive and supportive relationships between staff, children and their families are at the heart of our Foundation Stage practice.
 We recognise that these strong relationships provide the foundation for learning and enable children to feel safe and secure and reach their full potential.

-Children in Year R are able to move freely between indoors and outside on a daily basis and in most weathers.
 Resources are provided to enable open ended play, so learning is not limited, and natural resources are used whenever possible.
-We encourage the children to be independent and gather their own resources and plan how they want to use them.
+We encourage the children to gather their own resources and plan how they want to use them.
 These approaches enable children to develop independence, perseverance, confidence and respect for others and the world around them.

 Teaching in Year R is predominantly delivered through joining children in their play and enhancing play with new ideas and resources.
 Directed teaching is also delivered to the whole class, small groups or individual children when appropriate.
 We have daily whole class carpet sessions for phonics, story time, maths and circle time.